yysun/apprun/README.md

 ## JavaScript and TypeScript

 AppRun exposes a global object named _app_ that is accessible by JavaScript and TypScript directly.
 AppRun can also be compiled/bundled with your code too.
-Use it in one of three ways:
+So use it in one of three ways:

 * Included apprun.js in a script tag and use _app_ from JavaScript
 * Included apprun.js in a script tag and use _app_ from TypeScript (by referencing to apprun.d.ts)
 * Compile/bundle using webpack

- Depends on your view strategy, there are also three editions to use:
+Also depends on your view strategy, there are also three editions to use:

 * apprun-zero.js: 1K, use your own preferred DOM virtualization technology, such as React
 * apprun-jsx.js: 8K, support virtual-hyperScript, jsx/tsx